hggh/awesant/README.md

     awesant-create-cert /etc/awesant 4096 10000

+Please note that the certificates should not be used for criticial production environments.
+The created certificates are not trusted.

 ## Awesant output socket

 Create the following configuration on the machines with the log files you want to ship.